delton137/delton137.github.io/_posts/2013-03-02-what-the-heck-is-this-stuff.md

 **Mucuna pruriens (standardized for L-Dopa)** This is one of the ingredients that caught my eye. <small>L</small>-DOPA is a[precursor](http://en.wikipedia.org/wiki/Precursor_%28chemistry%29 "Precursor (chemistry)") to the [neurotransmitters](http://en.wikipedia.org/wiki/Neurotransmitter "Neurotransmitter") [dopamine](http://en.wikipedia.org/wiki/Dopamine "Dopamine"), [norepinephrine](http://en.wikipedia.org/wiki/Norepinephrine "Norepinephrine") (noradrenaline), and [epinephrine. ](http://en.wikipedia.org/wiki/Epinephrine "Epinephrine") According to Wikipedia, L-Dopa can cause a lot of different side effects.
 This alone discourages me from taking it or researching it further.
 Also from Wikipedia: &#8220;_Mucuna pruriens_ is a tropical [legume](http://en.wikipedia.org/wiki/Fabaceae "Fabaceae") known as velvet bean or cowitch&#8221;

-**Bitter Orange (Citrus aurantium)(fruit)(30% Synephrine)(Advantra Z(R)) :
+**Bitter Orange** (Citrus aurantium)(fruit)(30% Synephrine)(Advantra Z(R)) :

-** Synephrine is marketed as a &#8216;weight loss compound&#8217;.
+Synephrine is marketed as a &#8216;weight loss compound&#8217;.
 I found this quite annoying, because no where on the packaging does it mention weight loss.
 I am trying to achieve the opposite &#8211; weight gain &#8211; and many other people who go to the gym are doing the same.
 They don&#8217;t say how many mg of Synephrine are actually included, but according to Wikipedia 2-20 mg of synephrine are usually included in dietary supplements.
 As you can find on Wikipedia, there are several peer reviewed journal articles linking synephrine consumption with severe cardiovascular reactions.For instance, &#8220; _The Mayo Clinic published a report that suggested a link between Stacker 2 pills and increased risk of ischemic stroke, increased blood pressure, and myocardial infarction&#8221;._ In one case, an otherwise healthy 24 year old male with no significant risk factors incurred heart problems and a heart attack. [luckily, because he was being treated at the time, he survived]. [[link](http://www.ncbi.nlm.nih.gov/pmc/articles/PMC2801940/)]  The bottom line here is I would stay away from this!

-**Niacinamide &#8211; **from Wikipedia: &#8220;_Nicotinic acid, also known as [niacin](http://en.wikipedia.org/wiki/Niacin "Niacin"), is converted to nicotinamide [in vivo](http://en.wikipedia.org/wiki/In_vivo "In vivo"), and, though the two are identical in their vitamin functions, nicotinamide does not have the same pharmacological and toxic effects of [niacin](http://en.wikipedia.org/wiki/Niacin "Niacin"), which occur incidental to niacin&#8217;s conversion.
+**Niacinamide** &#8211; from Wikipedia: &#8220;Nicotinic acid, also known as [niacin](http://en.wikipedia.org/wiki/Niacin "Niacin"), is converted to nicotinamide [in vivo](http://en.wikipedia.org/wiki/In_vivo "In vivo"), and, though the two are identical in their vitamin functions, nicotinamide does not have the same pharmacological and toxic effects of [niacin](http://en.wikipedia.org/wiki/Niacin "Niacin"), which occur incidental to niacin&#8217;s conversion.
 Thus nicotinamide does not reduce cholesterol or cause flushing,<sup id="cite_ref-1"><a href="http://en.wikipedia.org/wiki/Niacinamide#cite_note-1">[1]</a></sup> although nicotinamide may be toxic to the liver at doses exceeding 3 g/day for adults&#8221;_

 **Folate** (as Folic Acid) &#8211; I guess this is here because it tyrosine sellers claim it helps with the conversion of tyrosine into other compounds (I didn&#8217;t bother to see if there is actually any evidence for this).
 It&#8217;s also possible they just wanted to add something that sounds healthy and which doesn&#8217;t cost much or take up much mass (it&#8217;s only 250mcg, which is 62% of one&#8217;s daily value).